CallumDennisIE/mobile-physio/README.md

 </details>

 The contact section is used to allow users to easily navigate to the [Contact](#contact-page) page.
-This has a button that enlarges and changes colur on hover.
+This has a button that enlarges and changes colour on hover.

 <details>
 <summary>Click for Image: About Page Contact Section - Hover</summary>